 Assume further that $\h[1] \oplus \g $ is a DGLA, $(M,\pi)$ a Poisson manifold, and that $\psi$ is a morphism of DGLAs.
 Then $(D/G)^*[1]$ inherits a degree $-1$ Poisson structure and a homological Poisson vector field.
 Hence $D/G\rightarrow M/G$ is a Lie \emph{bi}algebroid. \end{prop}

-In the proof we will use the following characterizations of the notions of Lie algebroid \cite{CW} and Lie bialgebroid \cite{Ping}. \begin{remark} A \emph{Lie algebroid} is a vector bundle $A$ such that $A[1]$ is endowed with a homological vector field, i.e., a degree $1$ vector field $Q_A$ with $[Q_A,Q_A]=0$ \cite{vaintrob}.
+{Recall that a {vector field} $Q$ on a graded manifold is \emph{homological} if{f} it has degree 1 and $[Q,Q]=0$.
+A graded manifold together with a homological vector field constitutes a Q-manifold \cite{AKSZ}.} In the proof we will use the following characterizations of the notions of Lie algebroid and Lie bialgebroid {(see \cite{MK2} for the definition of Lie (bi)algebroid).} \begin{remark} A \emph{Lie algebroid} is a vector bundle $A$ such that $A[1]$ is endowed with a homological vector field, i.e., a degree $1$ vector field $Q_A$ with $[Q_A,Q_A]=0$ \cite{vaintrob}.
 Equivalently, it is a vector bundle $A$ such that $A^*[1]$ is endowed with a degree $-1$ Poisson structure \cite[Section 4.3]{yvette}.
-A \emph{Lie bialgebroid} is a vector bundle $A$ such that $A^*[1]$ is endowed with a homological vector field $Q_{A^*}$ and a degree $-1$ Poisson structure $\{\cdot,\cdot\}$, compatible in the sense that $Q\{X,Y\}=\{Q(X),Y\}+\{X,Q(Y)\}$ for all $X,Y \in \Gamma(A)=C_1(A^*[1])$.
+A \emph{Lie bialgebroid} is a vector bundle $A$ such that $A^*[1]$ is endowed with a homological vector field $Q_{A^*}$ and a degree $-1$ Poisson structure $\{\cdot,\cdot\}$, compatible in the sense that $Q\{X,Y\}=\{Q(X),Y\}+\{X,Q(Y)\}$ for all $X,Y \in \Gamma(A)=C^{\infty}_1(A^*[1])$.
 The compatibility condition can be rephrased saying that $Q$ is a Poisson vector field on $A^*[1]$. \end{remark}

-\begin{proof} $C_0(\cM)^{\Psi}$ agrees with $C^{\infty}(M)^G$, since the $G$ action on $M$ is obtained integrating the vector fields $J^*_1v$ for $v\in \g$. $C_1(\cM)^{\Psi}$ consists of sections of $D$ which are invariant under the $G$ action on $M$.
+\begin{proof} $C^{\infty}_0(\cM)^{\Psi}$ agrees with $C^{\infty}(M)^G$, since the $G$ action on $M$ is obtained integrating the vector fields $J^*_1v$ for $v\in \g$. $C^{\infty}_1(\cM)^{\Psi}$ consists of sections of $D$ which are invariant under the $G$ action on $M$.
 Notice that the $G$-action on $M$ preserves $D$: elements $X\in \Gamma(D)\subset \chi(M)$ are characterized by $\langle d(J^*_0w), X \rangle =0$ for all $w\in \h$, and for all $v\in \g$ we have

 where the second equality holds by Lemma \ref{poismap} 2).